Perceptual load theory: Key assumptions

-Thus, if the task-relevant stimulus uses all the attentional resources, none of the task-irrelevant stimuli (distractors) will be processed.
+Thus, if the task-relevant stimulus uses all the attentional resources, none of the task-irrelevant stimuli will be processed.
 In high-load tasks the target's attentional resources are depleted faster than in a low-load task.
 The target will therefore be selected sooner and the distractors will be quickly filtered out.
 In a low-load task, more of the distractors will be processed because the attentional resources have not been exhausted, and the filtering step will occur later.
 In a low-load situation the distractors will be perceived, potentially causing an interference.
+Additionally, in some cases load conditions can be insignificant and the processing of task-irrelevant stimuli can be attributed to attentional filters.

 In this model, selection occurs both in the early stages of processing (high-load condition) and in the late stages (low-load condition).

 Criticism

 Distractor salience

 An alternative theory proposed to explain Lavie's results is distractor salience.
 This theory argues that the salience, or prominence, of a distractor is the primary factor in causing distraction, rather than the overall load.
+Lavie's research showed that a high perceptual load will not ignore a distractor if the interruption has a face; however, when researchers Chunhong He and Antao Chen examined distractors, they found that a while a high perceptual load will overlook an unfamiliar interference, it will not remove a familiar distractor, regardless of whether it has a face or not.
+When attempting to identify features in a distractor, features such as depth, dimension, and size have no effect on perceptual load.

 Attentional zoom

 A second alternative explanation for Lavie's results is attentional zoom, which suggests that the apparent difference between high-load and low-load conditions is not due to the overall load, but instead to the degree of localization of the participant's field of attention.
 Attentional zoom theory proposes that participants can process distractors that are within their attentional focus.
 When an individual is induced to have a small attentional focus and the distractors fall outside of the focus, minimal processing of the distractors and interference is seen.
-A larger attentional focus that includes distractors leads to a higher level of inference.
+Studies done on the relationship between attention control and perceptual load show that while load-level can be influential, it is merely one of many factors to consider when examining attention control and that the physical location of the interference is more impactful to attentional zoom than load conditions.
+A larger attentional focus that includes distractors leads to a higher level of interference.
+On average, those with high perceptual loads have greater attentional assets than those with low-loads.